Norway fjords

 Best for

-Travelers starting in Bergen or Oslo who want rail, Flåm Railway, Nærøyfjord cruise, shuttle, or bus logic.
+Travelers starting in Bergen or Oslo who want rail, Flåm Railway, Nærøyfjord cruise, shuttle, or bus connections.

 First move

-Confirm the main rail/cruise/shuttle handoff first, then decide whether Flåm, Aurland, or an overnight base is needed.
+Confirm the main rail, cruise, and shuttle connection first, then decide whether Flåm, Aurland, or an overnight base is needed.

 Check this path